tinymce/tinymce-docs/tinydrive/jwt-authentication.md

 keywords: jwt authentication
 ---

-## Audience

-This section is intended to be used by developers with prior knowledge of [JSON Web Token](https://jwt.io/) (or JWT) in detail, including how they can be used for user authentication and session management in a web application.
-There will be some coding involved on both the client-side and the server-side to configure JWT as per the instructions in this section.

 ## Introduction

 Tiny Drive require you to setup JWT authentication.
-This allows us to verify that you and your end user are allowed to access a particular feature.
+This is to ensure that the security of your files remain in your control.

 JWT is a common authorization solution for web services and is documented in more detail at the [https://jwt.io/](https://jwt.io/) website.
 The guide aims to show how to setup JWT authentication for Tiny Drive.

+> If you haven't tried any of the [Starter projects]({{site.baseurl}}/tinydrive/getting-started/)  yet, we urge you to try them before trying to implement your own solution.
+The source is also available on Github to study.

 ## Private/public key pair

 Tokens used by the TinyMCE cloud services make use of a public/private RSA key-pair.
 This allows you as an integrator to have full control over the authentication as we don't store the private key.
 Only you have access to the private key, and only you can produce valid tokens.
 We can only verify that they are valid and extract user information from that token.

 The private/public key pair is created in your [Tiny account page](https://apps.tiny.cloud/my-account/jwt-key-manager/), but we only store the public key on our side.
 The private key is for you to store in your backend.

+> Keep the private key secure, make sure you do not commit files containing the key to public repositories or similar!

 ## JWT provider URL